 Sleep and also the body’s internal clock, or biological time, play a crucial role in regulating the assembly of diverse hormones including:

-- Melatonin, which helps promote sleep
+- Melatonin, which helps you to fall asleep easily

 - Growth hormone, which supports bone and muscle development furthermore as metabolism

 - Cortisol, which is an element of the body’s stress response system